Game Designer and Digital Artist Join WPI's Interactive Media & Game Development Program

 Snyder earned a BFA at Berklee College of Music and studied figurative drawing and painting at Watts Atelier, the California Art Institute, and the New England Realist Art Center in Boston.

-About the Interactive Media and Game Development Program
+About the Interactive Media & Game Development Program

 WPI inaugurated its IMGD major (imgd.wpi.edu) in 2005.
 The four-year undergraduate program blends the artistic and technical aspects of game creation.
 Administered by WPI’s Computer Science and Humanities and Arts departments, the program provides students a base education in the artistic (art, music, and story), and technical (programming) aspects of interactive media, and then requires that they select an artistic or technical concentration as the focus for the remainder of their program.
 There is particular emphasis on programmers and artists working closely together, providing invaluable experience for their post-graduate years.
 Students are also required to study social and philosophical issues associated with games and related media.